newrelic/docs-website/src/data-dictionary/events/ContainerSample/memoryUsageBytes.md

   - ContainerSample
 ---

 The amount of memory the container is using.
-This memory does not include swap.
+This memory doesn't include swap.

-**Breaking change**: This metric includes memory + swap on versions <= v1.5.0 of nri-docker
+**Breaking change**: This metric includes memory + swap on versions v1.5.0 or higher of `nri-docker`.